The Cabinet of Dr. Caligari: Plot

 At night, Franzis spies on Caligari and observes what appears to be Cesare sleeping in his box.
 However, the real Cesare sneaks into Jane's home as she sleeps.
 He raises a knife to stab her, but instead abducts her after a struggle, dragging her through the window onto the street.
 Chased by an angry mob, Cesare eventually drops Jane and flees; he soon collapses and dies of exhaustion.
 Franzis confirms that the criminal who confessed to the elderly woman's murder is still locked away and could not have been Jane's attacker.
 Franzis and the police investigate Caligari's sideshow and discover that the "Cesare" sleeping in the box is only a dummy.
 Caligari escapes in the confusion.
 Franzis follows him and sees Caligari go into an insane asylum.

 Upon further investigation, Franzis is shocked to learn that Caligari is the asylum's director.
-With help from the asylum staff, Franzis studies the director's records and diary while the director is sleeping.
+With help from the staff, Franzis studies the director's records and diary while the director sleeps.
 The writings reveal his obsession with the story of an 18th-century mystic named Caligari, who used a somnambulist named Cesare to commit murders in northern Italian towns.
 The director, attempting to understand the earlier Caligari, experiments on a somnambulist admitted to the asylum, who becomes his Cesare.
 The asylum director screams, "I must become Caligari!"
 After the flashback, Franzis and the doctors call the police to Caligari's office, where they show him Cesare's corpse.
-Caligari then attacks one of the staff.
-He is subdued, restrained in a straitjacket, and becomes an inmate in his own asylum.
+Caligari attacks one of the staff before he is subdued, restrained in a straitjacket, and becomes committed in his own asylum.

-The narrative returns to the present, where Franzis concludes his story.
+The narrative returns to the present, where Franzis' story concludes.
 In a twist ending, Franzis is depicted as an asylum inmate.
 Jane and Cesare are patients as well; Jane believes that she is a queen, while Cesare is not a somnambulist but awake, quiet, and not visibly dangerous.
-The man Franzis refers to as "Dr. Caligari" is the asylum director.
+The man Franzis refers to as "Dr. Caligari" is the kind, benevolent asylum director.
 Franzis attacks him and is restrained in a straitjacket, then placed in the same cell where Caligari was confined in Franzis' story.
-The asylum director announces that he now understands Franzis's delusion, and that he is confident he can cure him.
+The director announces that he now understands Franzis' delusion, and that he is confident he can cure him.